This document has been reviewed for eXist-db 2.0.

 create: Fired when a collection or document is created

-update: Fired when a collection or document is updated
+update: Fired when a document is updated (note: there is no such thing as a collection update)

 copy: Fired when a collection or document is copied